PDMLab/massive-migrate-semver/README.md

 ## Nice, but what's missing?
 A lot.
 Not all semver semantics are currently supported.
-Also you can just start from a plain database with no Migrations applied (this is the 0.1.0 release of Massive-Migrate-Semver, remember).
 Furthermore, down-Migrations are not supported as Massive-Migrate doesn't support them currently).
 And there might be unknown bugs...